-U. PROPOSAL SELECTION
+V. PROPOSAL SELECTION

-GBHWC will be responsible for final selection of an acceptable proposal.
-The GBHWC will endeavor to notify all respondents on or about 30 days after the deadline for receipt of proposals, that the GBHWC has selected a consultant to negotiate a contract.
+GBHWC will be responsible for final selection of acceptable proposal(s).
+The GBHWC will endeavor to notify all respondents on or about 30 days after the deadline for receipt of proposals, that the GBHWC has selected as a subrecipient of this federal grant.
 The written notice of award will be public information and made a part of the contract file.